Behnam-sn/Castle-Docusaurus/docs/ddd/applying-ddd-in-practice/event-storming.md

 business domain.
 If you decide to implement the event-sourced domain model, you have the bounded context boundaries, the aggregates, and of course, the blueprint of the required domain events.

+## When to Use EventStorming?

+The workshop can be facilitated for many reasons:

+- Build a ubiquitous language
+  As the group cooperates in building the model of the business process, they instinctively synchronize the terminology and start using the same language.

+- Model the business process
+  An EventStorming session is an effective way to build a model of the business process.
+Since it is based on DDD-oriented building blocks, it is also an effective way to discover the boundaries of aggregates and bounded contexts.

+- Explore new business requirements
+  You can use EventStorming to ensure that all the participants are on the same page regarding the new functionality and reveal edge cases not covered by the business requirements.

+- Recover domain knowledge
+  Over time, domain knowledge can get lost.
+This is especially acute in legacy sys‐ tems that require modernization.
+EventStorming is an effective way to merge the knowledge held by each participant into a single coherent picture.

+- Explore ways to improve an existing business process Having an end-to-end view of a business process provides the perspective needed to notice inefficiencies and opportunities to improve the process.

+- Onboard new team members
+  Facilitating an EventStorming session together with new team members is a great way to expand their domain knowledge.

+In addition to when to use EventStorming, it’s important to mention when not to use it.
+EventStorming will be less successful when the business process you’re exploring is simple or obvious, such as following a series of sequential steps without any interest‐ ing business logic or complexity.

+## Facilitation Tips

+When facilitating an EventStorming session with a group of people who have never done EventStorming before, I prefer to start with a quick overview of the process.
+I explain what we are about to do, the business process we are about to explore, and the modeling elements we will use in the workshop.
+As we go through the elements— domain events, commands, actors, and so on—I build a legend, using the sticky notes we will use and labels to help the participants remember the color code.
+The legend should be visible to all participants during the workshop.

+### Watch the Dynamics

+As the workshop progresses, it’s important to track the energy of the group.
+If the dynamics are slowing down, see whether you can reignite the process by asking ques‐ tions or whether it’s time to advance to the next stage of the workshop.

+Remember that EventStorming is a group activity, so ensure that it is handled as such.
+Make sure everyone has a chance to participate in the modeling and the discussion.
+If you notice that some participants are shying away from the group, try to involve them in the process by asking questions about the current state of the model.

+EventStorming is an intense activity, and at some point, the group will need a break.
+Don’t resume the session until all the participants are back in the room.
+Resume the process by going through the current state of the model to return the group to a col‐ laborative modeling mood.

+### Remote EventStorming

+EventStorming was invented as a low-tech activity in which people interact and learn together in the same room.
+The creator of the workshop, Alberto Brandolini, has often objected to conducting EventStorming remotely because it’s impossible to achieve the same levels of participation, and hence, collaboration and knowledge sharing, when the group is not colocated.

+However, with the onset of the COVID-19 pandemic in 2020, it became impossible to have in-person meetings and do EventStorming as it was meant to be done.
+A num‐ ber of tools attempted to enable collaboration and facilitation of remote EventStorm‐ ing sessions.
+At the time of this writing, the most notable of them is miro.com.
+Be more patient when doing online EventStorming and take into account the less effec‐ tive communication that results.

+In addition, my experience shows that remote EventStorming sessions are more effec‐ tive with a smaller number of participants.
+While as many as 10 people can attend an in-person EventStorming session, I prefer to limit online sessions to five participants.
+When you need more participants to contribute their knowledge, you can facilitate multiple sessions, and afterward compare and merge the resultant models.

+When the situation allows, return to in-person EventStorming.

+## Conclusion

+EventStorming is a collaboration-based workshop for modeling business processes.
+Apart from the resultant models, its primary benefit is knowledge sharing.
+By the end of the session, all the participants will synchronize their mental models of the busi‐ ness process and take the first steps toward using a ubiquitous language.

+EventStorming is like riding a bicycle.
+It’s much easier to learn by doing it than to read about it in a book.
+Nevertheless, the workshop is fun and easy to facilitate.
+You don’t need to be an EventStorming black belt to get started.
+Just facilitate the session, follow the steps, and learn during the process.